xapian/xapian/xapian-bindings/php/docs/index.rst

 Installation
 ============

+This version of the bindings only support PHP >= 8.0  If you need support for PHP 5.x or 7.x, you'll need to use Xapian 1.4.21 or earlier instead.

 Assuming you have a suitable version of PHP installed, running configure will automatically enable the PHP bindings, and ``make install`` will install the extension shared library in